-This is a place where I’ll be thinking out loud about how the tech-for-good community measures, assesses and learns about its work.
-It’s not something we’ve been especially good at, but this is an effort to contribute to a more productive dialogue than the back row snark which tends to hound sloppy research.
-But it’s also an effort to harness the critical energy behind conference snark, towards a careful assessment of the methods we use for measuring, assessing and demonstrating impact.
+This is a place where I’ll be thinking out loud about how the civic tech and accountability community measures, assesses and learns about its work.
+It’s not something we’ve been especially good at, despite pressure from donors and push back from the people we’re supposed to be serving.
+This is an effort to contribute to a more productive dialogue than the peanut gallery which tends to hound sloppy research.
+But it also recognizes that a lot of conference snark and snide remarks are grounded in important questions about why and how we measure, and the problems with being lazy about it.